10 Ways to Humanise Cold Outreach for More Sales

 - “How are you finding the shift to AI-driven sales tools?”

-Open-ended questions encourage engagement.
-Just as importantly, they give you a chance to listen actively.
-Curiosity and listening are cornerstones of creating meaningful conversations.
+Open-ended questions encourage engagement and, just as importantly, give you a chance to listen actively.
+Curiosity and listening are cornerstones of meaningful conversation.

 8. Follow up thoughtfully, not aggressively